 Run pdffonts your-file.pdf

-Expected fonts listed without missing/blank entries.
+Expected fonts are listed without missing or blank entries.

-Common font warning strings (verbatim examples)
+Common font warning strings (representative examples)

 Warning text in Previewer